 Among the additional mediums included in the show are acrylic, mixed media and collage, fiber, fashion accessories and jewelry.

 The Mushrooms exhibition will be complemented by diverse programming including storytelling, presentations, workshops, screenings, food tastings, and a fashion-forward closing party.
 Collaborative events include: a winter-foraging walk with the New York Mycological Society; workshops to grow edible mushrooms with Smallhold; drawing workshops and an exhibition between Fountain House Gallery and SHARP Gallery, London; and a presentation on current psychedelic research with the Mood Disorders Support Group.
 As dates for these events are finalized, details will be available via Eventbrite and on Fountain House Gallery’s website.

 This program is funded, in part, by generous support from the Renate, Hans and Maria Hofmann Trust, the Robert Rauschenberg Foundation, the David Rockefeller Fund, and the Laurie M. Tisch Illumination Fund.

-About Fountain House Gallery: Fountain House Gallery and Studio supports the careers and creative visions of artists living with mental illness.
+About Fountain House Gallery: Fountain House Gallery and Studio supports the careers, creative visions, and recovery of artists living with mental illness.
 Founded by Fountain House in 2000, the Manhattan-based Gallery sells original artworks and collaborates with a wide network of artists, curators and cultural institutions.
 The Studio, located in Long Island City, is a collaborative workspace that furthers the professional practice of our artists.
 Embracing artists who are emerging or established, trained or self-taught, Fountain House Gallery cultivates artistic growth, makes a vital contribution to the New York arts community, and challenges the stigma surrounding mental illness.